 The Museum’s exhibits are thoughtfully designed to be unique, to arouse curiosity, and to engage the minds, muscles and imaginations of our visitors, making us one of the best places to take kids in Phoenix!
 Open-ended, imaginative play is what we provide for all of our guests.

 While here you may wonder why there are no signs directing how to interact with the exhibits.
 This is because children inherently know how to play and learn in a way that is appropriate for them at their current developmental level.

 Have a question?
 Need to find an exhibit?
 Want to know more about the Museum?
 Just ask one of our Playologists, Art Studio Assistants or Visitor Services Associates!
 You will see them stationed throughout the Museum dressed in the signature uniform of the Children’s Museum — turquoise or purple polo shirt and khaki pants.
 They are trained to assist our visitors in having the best time possible and more importantly, to facilitate play!

-Let your child be the guide and enjoy the journey, because the learning will be meaningful and the memories delightful at one of the best places to take kids in Phoenix.
+Let your child be the guide and enjoy the journey because the learning will be meaningful and the memories delightful at one of the best places to take kids in Phoenix.

 Art Studio: Creative Expression

 In this creative workshop, visitors find an ever-changing array of hands-on art activities that help them make connections to the real world as well as to other exhibits in the Museum.
 Art Studio creativity includes gobs of glue, explosions of color, cutting with scissors to develop small muscles and fine tune eye-hand coordination, and releasing the imagination in bursts of creativity.
 Here, art becomes the means to explore the world of art history, the sciences, math, language arts, and social studies.
-Children learn to work with others by participating in group projects — like painting the 11-foot tall rocketship! — and they spend time working on individual activities that they can share with you.
+Children learn to work with others by participating in group projects — like painting the 10-foot tall robot! — and they spend time working on individual activities that they can share with you.
 This is a no-fail environment where we acknowledge the creativity in everyone, no matter what their age.

 Book Loft: Respite and Resource